 The Plan's investment policy has been delegated to the PSABMRT in regard to the allocation of invested Plan assets.
 The investment policy is established and may be amended by the PSABMRT Board of Trustees.
 The PSABMRT provides two investment options-the Balanced Fund and the Fixed Income Fund.
 The Plan participates in the Balanced Fund, the objective of which is long-term growth and income expected to earn returns comprised of long-term capital appreciation and substantial current income.
 The policy of the Board is to pursue an investment strategy that reduces risk through prudent diversification among its asset classes in order to maintain a fully funded status and meet the benefit and expense obligations when due.
-Following is the Board's adopted asset allocation policy as of December 31, 2022:
+Following is the Board's adopted asset allocation policy as of December 31, 2023:

 Asset Class Target Allocation

-US small and mid cap equity 8.00%

-US large cap core 13.00%

-US large cap value 12.00%

-US large cap growth 12.00%
+Domestic equity 45.00%

 International equity 15.00%

 Fixed income 33.00%

 Private real estate 7.00%

 Cash 0.00%

-For the year ended December 31, 2022, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was -12.32%.
+For the year ended December 31, 2023, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 14.13%.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.